DenverCoder1/github-readme-streak-stats/README.md

 To include contributions in private repositories, turn on the setting for "Private contributions" from the dropdown menu above the contribution graph on your profile page.

-Contributions include commits, pull requests, and issues that you create in standalone repositories ([Learn more about what is considered a contribution](https://docs.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile)).
+Contributions include commits, pull requests, and issues that you create in standalone repositories.

 The longest streak is the highest number of consecutive days on which you have made at least one contribution.

 The current streak is the number of consecutive days ending with the current day on which you have made at least one contribution.
 If you have made a contribution today, it will be counted towards the current streak, however, if you have not made a contribution today, the streak will only count days before today so that your streak will not be zero.

+> **Note**
-> Note: You may need to wait up to 24 hours for new contributions to show up ([Learn how contributions are counted](https://docs.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile))
+> You may need to wait up to 24 hours for new contributions to show up ([Learn how contributions are counted](https://docs.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile))

 ## 📤 Deploying it on your own